bottlepy/bottle/docs/tutorial.rst

 The :class:`Response` Object
 --------------------------------------------------------------------------------

-Response meta-data such as the HTTP status code, response header and cookies are stored in an object called :data:`response` up to the point where they are transmitted to the browser.
-You can manipulate these meta-data directly or use the predefined helper methods to do so.
+Response metadata such as the HTTP status code, response headers and cookies are stored in an object called :data:`response` up to the point where they are transmitted to the browser.
+You can manipulate these metadata directly or use the predefined helper methods to do so.
 The full API and feature list is described in the API section (see :class:`Response`), but the most common use cases and features are covered here, too.

 .. rubric:: Status Code

 The `HTTP status code <http_code>`_ controls the behavior of the browser and defaults to ``200 OK``.
 In most scenarios you won't need to set the :attr:`Response.status` attribute manually, but use the :func:`abort` helper or return an :exc:`HTTPResponse` instance with the appropriate status code.
-Any integer is allowed but only the codes defined by the `HTTP specification <http_code>`_ will have an effect other than confusing the browser and breaking standards.
+Any integer is allowed, but codes other than the ones defined by the `HTTP specification <http_code>`_ will only confuse the browser and break standards.

 .. rubric:: Response Header